Abandoned Cinema: Exploring a musky old abandoned cinema

 History

-The cinema opened in the 1978 as a single screen cinema and later converted to 2 screen cinemas to offer movie goers more movie choices and convenience.
-The theatre showed mainly Chinese films from Shaw Brothers Hong Kong and catered to the residents in the neighbourhood.
-With the opening of a 4 screen Cineplex in the nearby shopping mall, the neighbourhood cinema soon saw its sales number dwindling, which eventually led to its closure in the late 1990s.
+The cinema opened in 1978 as a single-screen cinema and was later converted to a 2-screen cinema to offer moviegoers more movie choices and convenience.
+The theatre showed mainly Chinese films from Shaw Brothers Hong Kong and catered to the residents in the neighborhood.
+With the opening of a 4-screen cineplex in the nearby shopping mall, the neighborhood cinema soon saw its sales numbers dwindle, which eventually led to its closure in the late 1990s.

 Exploring Abandoned Cinema